CASA’s Zero Waste Committee supports initiatives to help Alamedans reduce, reuse and recycle.

 Miss Alameda Says “Compost!”

-Clean Water Action’s regional team has been awarded a $400K grant to “de-package” Alameda thru 2019.
-CASA is helping their team recruit 100 restaurants to the program that will help these establishments transition from disposable to reusable items.
+Clean Water Action’s regional team was awarded a $400K grant to Unpackage Alameda through June 2019.
+Rethink Disposable Ambassadors helped Clean Water Action recruit 80+ restaurants to the program and transition from disposable to reusable items.
 This will help our local restaurants, bars and eateries save money while reducing their impacts of litter (plastics, straws, containers, etc.) on our local Alameda beaches and walkways, and at sea.
+The “Unpackaging Alameda” Project is estimated to eliminate 6,199,840 pieces of single use food ware annually, preventing 32.34 tons of waste, and collectively saving businesses $139,231 a year.

 CASA’s trash talkers help residents and visitors to Alameda recycle and compost correctly (putting items in the right bins!) at special events across the city – chili cook-off, pancake breakfast, concerts at the cove, blues and brews and more.
 Trash talking is a lot of fun.
 Join us – as we can always use more volunteers!